Searching

 rated:7:1

-cards answered Again (1) over the last 7 days
+cards answered Again (1) in the last 7 days.

 rated:31:4